Route stack

 Hericium americanum

-Bear's Head Tooth (Hericium americanum) is a realistic state-level profile for Maine, where foragers look for it in dead standing hardwoods in cool humid forests tied to maple-beech forests, birch groves, and coastal spruce woods.
+Bear's Head Tooth (Hericium americanum) is a realistic state-level profile for North Carolina, where foragers look for it in dead standing hardwoods in cool humid forests tied to oak coves, rich creek bottoms, and mixed mesophytic forest.
 This page narrows the North American pattern to local terrain and seasonality instead of relying on generic continent-wide copy. often fruits higher on trunks than lion's mane.
 It is considered a high-quality edible when positively identified and cooked or handled appropriately.
 Toxicity planning matters because safe, with cascading branch-like spines and excellent culinary quality.